icons8/lunacy-docs/docs/export.md

 ## Printing your designs

-You can print the content of selected artboards:
+You can print the content of selected frames:

-1. Select one or several artboards.
+1. Select one or several frames.
 2. In the **File** menu, click **Print** or use the `Ctrl + P` shortcut.

 Lunacy exports the selection to PDF and opens it in your default PDF reader from where you can send the file to the printer.